Maha-emad/Movie-Search-System/README.md

 - **Using Next.js Built-In Optimizations:**
   By leveraging Next.js's features like server-side rendering , the app delivers fast loading times and enhanced SEO.
 This was especially beneficial for pages like the Movie Details page.

+-  **API Rate Limits:**
+  The API used has rate limits, which could potentially affect the user experience when searching for multiple movies in quick succession.
+To mitigate this, I implemented debouncing on the search input field to reduce the number of API calls, ensuring smoother performance while staying within rate limits.

 ---

 ## Instructions on How to Install and Run the Application Locally